UMBC-EEHPC/AIdeckTestbed/Documentation/Pitfalls.md

 # Pitfalls

-Some non-obvious issues that have arisen while writing code for the GAP8...
+Some non-obvious issues that have been experienced while writing code for the GAP8, some of this is the typical sort of embedded quirks, others are a bit more specific to the GAP8.

 ## JTAG Cable Usage

 Bitcraze is working on a method of flashing the GAP8 and NINA OTA using WiFi and/or the Crazyradio, however it's still not fully complete so for now, the JTAG cable is still a necessity for doing much of anything with the AI-deck.
 Unfortunately, the JTAG cable seems to be a bit buggy, *especially* when taking power measurements.
 Sometimes the flasher will error out and report it's receiving all zero's or all one's when you attempt to flash an image.
-Usually when this happens, you'll have to manually kill the various processes launched by the flasher from the terminal, as well as turn off the Crazyflie/AI-deck, disconnect the AI-deck, reconnect it, then turn it back on.
+Usually when this happens, you'll have to manually kill the various processes launched by the flasher, as well as turn off the Crazyflie/AI-deck, disconnect the AI-deck, reconnect it, then turn it back on.
 However, this doesn't always solve the issue, especially if you have the AI-deck/Crazyflie partly disassembled for taking power measurements.
-In the latter case, the fix seems to be to effectively pull apart the whole entire power measurement setup, disconnect every wire, and then reconnect it.
-It's a bit time consuming and annoying, but it seems to be the only effective solution at the moment.
+In the latter case, the only known fix is to effectively pull apart the whole entire power measurement setup, disconnecting every wire, and then reconnecting all of them.

 ## SDK